Medicaid Nurse Aide | BCTC

 I need to reschedule

-You may reschedule your test as long as you contact the Nurse Aide Office within five business days prior to your test date.
-Any calls received after the five day grace period will have to re-pay to reschedule their test.
+You may reschedule your test as long as you contact the Nurse Aide Office within three (3) business days prior to your test date.
+Any emails or calls received after the three day grace period will have to re-pay to reschedule their test.

 I've decided not to take the test, what do I do?